PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Hillenburg conceived SpongeBob SquarePants in 1984, while he was teaching and studying marine biology at what is now the Orange County Ocean Institute.
 He became interested in animation, writing a comic book entitled The Intertidal Zone that featured various anthropomorphic forms sea creatures, many of which would evolve into SpongeBob SquarePants characters.
 Among these characters was “Bob the Sponge”, who resembled an actual sea sponge.
 After studying animation further, Hillenburg eventually landed a job at Nickelodeon.
 He successfully pitched the show to the network’s executives, and it premiered in May 1999 with the episodes “Help Wanted”, “Reef Blower”, and “Tea at the Treedome”.

 The large popularity of SpongeBob SquarePants gave it a significant online presence, and the show has spawned several memes.
-Countless YouTube Poop videos of the series have been uploaded.
-Image macros of screenshots from the show and its characters are also widespread.
+Its official Facebook page has accumulated over 43 million likes as of June 2013.
+Countless YouTube Poop videos of the series have been uploaded, while image macros of screenshots from the show and its characters are also widespread.

 Handsome Squidward / Squidward Falling